“The Best” combination handle and stand

 The double pointed Banded Sheaf pattern

-Each of these three little sad iron stands (trivets) could have supported a small double pointed sad iron; their oval shape and four angled iron guides are the tipoff.
-The … Continue reading
+Each of these three little sad iron stands (trivets) supported a small double pointed sad iron; their oval shape and four angled iron guides are the tipoff.
+The center design … Continue reading

 The Clark Jewel advertising stand